AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-03-07-setting-width-and-height-on-images/index.md

 }
 ```

-If you were to just stop here, your images would always render at the `width` and `height` that you've specified.
+If you were to just stop here, your images would always render at the fixed `width` and `height` that you've specified.
 But this is not desirable because the width of the source image may actually be wider than the content area in which the image renders (especially on mobile), causing overflows.

 The solution involves two steps.
 The first is to restrict the image's maximum width to that of its containing block, like so: